fieldtrip/website/tutorial/cluster_permutation_timelock.md

 2. The design matrix is different (i.c., it now contains two lines instead of one)
 3. The so-called _unit variable_ has to be defined.

-The configuration looks as follow
+The configuration looks as follows:

     cfg = [];
     cfg.channel = {'MEG'};